moderndatacompany/dataos.info/docs/resources/instance_secret/data_sources/snowflake.md

 - **Username**: The Snowflake username used to authenticate to the Snowflake account.
 This can be obtained from your Snowflake administrator or found in your Snowflake account settings.

-- **Password**: The password associated with the Snowflake username for authentication.
-If you do not have the password, you will need to reset it via the Snowflake web interface or contact your Snowflake administrator to obtain it.

-Ensure you have these credentials ready before proceeding with the Instance Secret creation process.

-## Create an Instance Secret for securing Snowflake credentials
+- **RSA Key Pair**:
+  You must generate a public and private RSA key pair in PKCS#8 PEM format for key-pair authentication.

+    - The public key (`snowflake_rsa_key.pub`) must be registered with your Snowflake user account using:

+        ```sql
+        ALTER USER <snowflake-username> SET RSA_PUBLIC_KEY='<your_public_key>';
+        ```

+    - The private key (`snowflake_rsa_key.p8`)  will be used in Instance Secret.

+  For key generation steps, see the [Generate RSA Key Pair section](/resources/instance_secret/data_sources/snowflake_kp_steps/).

+## Steps to configure Key-Pair Authentication

 Snowflake is a data warehouse that serves as a centralized repository for structured data, enabling efficient query and analysis.

-To create a Snowflake Instance Secret in DataOS, ensure you have access to the DataOS Command Line Interface (CLI) and the required permissions.
 Follow the steps below to complete the creation process efficiently and securely.

 ### **Step 1: Create a manifest file**